QubesOS/qubes-builder/doc/Configuration.md

 build process (for example because of power failure).
 Currently supported only by `builder-debian` plugin and it get rid of most fsync() calls.

+### REPO_PROXY
+> Default: no value

+Use specified http proxy for downloading packages from the network.
+This can be used to speedup the process when build environment is frequently recreated.
+It should be set to full URL of the proxy.

 Windows specific settings
 -------------------------